liniguez/Telescope_simulations/Counting.md

 Luis P Iniguez
 4/15/2019

-After running all TE counting algortihms the HML2 count was pulled as following:
+After running all TE counting algorithms the HML2 count was pulled as following:

 Best and unique count were calculated with htseq-count.
 For best count, default parameters from bowtie2 were used.
 In contrast, for unique reads an additional step of cleaning multiple mapped reads out of the bam from -k 100 was needed and then the cleaned sam file was used as the input for htseq-count.